 If you are unhappy with our response to a data request you have made, you may contact the Information Commissioner’s Office https://ico.org.uk/for-the-public/personal-information/.

 4. How we collect information about you

-We collect information when you interact with PSC Support by email, by phone, in person or online such as when you send us a message, tell us about your fundraising, get in touch for support, apply for research funding, or browse our website.
+We collect information when you interact with PSC Support by email, by phone, in person or online such as when you send us a message, tell us about your fundraising, get in touch for support, apply for research funding, buy or order a product or browse our website.

 As a small organisation, we have chosen to use trusted outsourced online services where this will provide a more secure, efficient service.
 We therefore collect information about you via these online services and as such they may share with us the information you have provided in accordance with their own privacy policies.
 These outsourced services include: the provision of email services, event management, survey management, e-commerce and payment processing.